 But that’s not the full story…

 Older Sovereign coins can be classed as semi-numismatic.
-In other words, their value now consists not only of it’s gold content and production values, but also possesses an element of scaricty and history.
-Coins may be less shiny than brand new Sovereigns, but due to their optimum 22 carat alloy mix, they’re far more resiliant than 24 carat coins which can mark more easily.
-Prices are generally higher than for new Sovereigns due to these elements, however their resale value is also higher, and there’s a greater chance that the older coins will appreciate in value quicker than new ones, especially if supply becomes particularly tight in the secondary market.
+In other words, their value now consists not only of its gold content and production values but also possesses an element of scarcity and history.
+Coins may be less shiny than brand new Sovereigns, but due to their optimum 22-carat alloy mix, they’re far more resilient than 24-carat coins which can mark more easily.
+Prices are generally higher than for new Sovereigns due to these elements, however, their resale value is also higher, and there’s a greater chance that the older coins will appreciate in value quicker than new ones, especially if supply becomes particularly tight in the secondary market.

-Another choice you need to consider when buyign Sovereigns, is which size to buy.
-For many years now, the UK Svereign has been produced in four sizes.
+Another choice you need to consider when buying Sovereigns is which size to buy.
+For many years now, the UK Sovereign has been produced in four sizes.
 The smallest is the half Sovereign, next up is the classic full Sovereign coin, then the Double Sovereign (also known as £2 gold coin), and finally the largest is the Quintuple Sovereign (or £5 gold coin).
-All have their merits, with the half Sovereigns providing extra divisibility, and the £5 coins offering unparralled satisfaction due to it’s impressive size.
-Generally the smaller coins are more expensive per gram to buy, due to their relatively higher production cost.
+All have their merits, with the half Sovereigns providing extra divisibility, and the £5 coins offering unparalleled satisfaction due to their impressive size.
+Generally, the smaller coins are more expensive per gram to buy, due to their relatively higher production cost.
 However, some £2 and £5 coins are also commemorative coins, so can trade at far higher values than simply their multiple of the full Sovereign.

 How can I best use this info?

-Depending on how much you wish to invest into gold Sovereigns, and your particlar objectives and timeframe, we always recommend buying a mix of Sovereign sizes and ages.
+Depending on how much you wish to invest in gold Sovereigns, and your particular objectives and timeframe, we always recommend buying a mix of Sovereign sizes and ages.
 The newer and larger coins can help bring down the overall cost of your portfolio.
 The smaller coins can provide flexibility to sell small quantities in the future.
 Older coins and collector’s editions can help achieve quick possible price rises if the coins become scarce.
-As with investments in general, a mixed portfolio wil always be preferable to owning all of the same asset.
+As with investments in general, a mixed portfolio will always be preferable to owning all of the same assets.

-We endeavour to provide the best customer service and can offer you great deals on gold sovereigns.
+We endeavour to provide the best customer service and can offer you great deals on gold sovereigns, particularly for bulk purchases.
 Since we do not deal with any form of online or paper gold, you can rest assured that the gold you buy from us is physical gold of the highest quality, which can be a prized investment in your portfolio for years to come.